monsoonmaelstrom/book2/book2.md

 “Which do you think, daughter?”

 “I think you taught him, but I think he’s better than you at it.
-I think he’s better than you at everything,” I say trying to bait her.
+I think he’s better than you at *everything*,” I say, trying to bait her.

 She shrugs noncommittally, and then asks, “The snow and the fog?”